 We find a time of day to hold team meetings that suits everyone at Boost so team leaders can update the troops about progress and expectations for the rest of the week.

-Ensuring everyone knows the tasks they’re working on for the week or month pushes the focus away from desk-time and towards results.
+Ensuring everyone knows the tasks they’re working on for the week or month pushes the focus away from desk time and towards results.
 Such prioritizing is better for any working environment and it’s especially important in a remote team.
 Moreover, using desk booking software to make sure anyone has their own dedicated seat in the office can further contribute to overall employee effectiveness.

 Communication is the cornerstone of a successful remote team.

 At Boost, we’ve found team meetings to be really helpful not just in keeping progress updated, but also in keeping relationships between colleagues alight and building a rewarding remote work culture.

 - Set a goal for each meeting, whether it’s to update, inform, set targets, or just catch up.

 - Make sure meetings aren’t too long - short and sweet makes information easier to digest

 - Encourage team members to invest in a webcam and mic